Cris-Mur/Gba-Dev/Tonc_way/Readme.md

 after you install DKP gba-dev package the tonc, and libgba libraries become to standard libraries this means you can write "#include <>" like this the libraries.

-i said that we handle data types it means that we a little modifies into standard data types
+I had said that we handle data types, it means that we a little modifies into standard data types

 | base  | alt name | unsigned | signed | volatile |
 | :---: | :------: | :------: | :----: | :------: |